mahmoudaboghadeer93/Devops-tools/AWS-ALB-Controller/README.md

   ```

+**the table for the mappings between NGINX Ingress annotations and ALB Ingress annotations:**

 | NGINX Ingress Annotation                               | ALB Ingress Annotation                                      | Description                                                                                         |
 |--------------------------------------------------------|--------------------------------------------------------------|-----------------------------------------------------------------------------------------------------|
 | `nginx.ingress.kubernetes.io/configuration-snippet`    | N/A                                                          | No direct equivalent.
 Manual configuration may be required.                                         |